CitronLabs/CitronLabs-SDK/README.md

 <img src="./__media/ExtraC-Logo.svg">
-<h1> Extra-C: Modernizing C Development </h1>
+<h1> ExtraC: Modernizing C Development </h1>

-**Extra-C** is a project dedicated to **modernizing C development**.
+**ExtraC** is a project dedicated to **modernizing C development**.
 Its objective is to provide a comprehensive set of C libraries and developer tools, simplifying the creation of complex applications in C.

-Extra-C includes a series of libraries that each comes with its own set of features.
+ExtraC includes a series of libraries that each comes with its own set of features.

 ### ***Libraries include:***
 <ul><b>
-    <li> <a href="./libs/ExtraC/core/README.md">Core</a> : The core utilities that every other Extra-C library depends on</li>
+    <li> <a href="./libs/ExtraC/core/README.md">Core</a> : The core utilities that every other ExtraC library depends on</li>
     <li> <a href="./libs/ExtraC/os/README.md">OS</a> : operating system utilities and compatibility interface </li>
     <li> <a href="./libs/ExtraC/resource/README.md">Resource</a> : utilities for managing internal and external resources </li>
     <li> <a href="./libs/ExtraC/routines/README.md">Routines</a> : control flow utilities </li>